 If the ceiling's going to leak in any finished room of the house, it might as well be the bathroom.
 After all, this is one area that's used to water.
 But enough of this foolish positive thinking.
-Your ceiling has sprung a leak and that's never a good thing.
-So now what do you do?
-First, you identify what's causing the leak, including confirming that it really is a leak.
-Then, if necessary, you call the appropriate pro to help you solve the problem.
-Now go get a flashlight and let's get started.
+Your ceiling's sprung a leak and that's never a good thing.
+So now what to do?
+First, identify what's causing the leak and confirm that it really is a leak.
+Then, if necessary, call the appropriate pro to help you solve the problem.
+Now go find a flashlight and let's get started.

 Are You Sure It's a Leak?

 Not to insult your intelligence or suggest alarmist behavior, but sometimes what appears to be a bathroom ceiling leak is really a big condensation problem.
 If you're finding droplets of water in more than one place and you don't have—or don't use—a bathroom vent fan (that noisy thing that alerts everyone to enter the bathroom with caution), you might simply have too much moisture that's collecting on the ceiling surface.
 The water or water marks might even be somewhat discolored, and that's just due to the fact that no sane person regularly cleans their ceiling (so you're off the hook there).

 Prolonged condensation problems may result in peeling paint and/or mold growth, but they're unlikely to penetrate upward into the ceiling material.
 If the drywall seems solid in the affected area and there's no circular or ring-like water mark on the ceiling around the center of the "leak," try wiping the ceiling to remove all traces of water.
 Then, open a window or run your vent fan during and after your showers for several days to see if the water comes back.
 No?
 You're in luck.
 It's probably just condensation.